nicnosis/iu-courses/j360/j360-syllabus.md

 We will use:

  1. A text editor - Webstorm is recommended.
 Good alternatives are SublimeText and TextWrangler.
- 2. A terminal emulator - While optional, this is highly advised and accelerates workflow.
- 3. A means of version control - GitHub is recommended, Google Drive and Dropbox are good alternatives.
+ 2. A means of version control - GitHub is recommended, Google Drive, Box, and Dropbox are good alternatives.
- 4. A way to host your content - GitHub Pages is recommended.
+ 3. A way to host your content - IU Pages or GitHub Pages are recommended.
 You can also purchase a domain and hosting services through a domain provider such as JustHost.

 ### Hardware needs
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is highly recommended.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X will not benefit as much from lectures and tutorials.